 Also, keep an eye on our Best Gaming PC deals page- we'll update it if we find any deals (or more likely at this point, bundles) on systems with RTX cards in them.

-That’s it for now.
-We’ll keep this page updated as more information arises, which might last even beyond the RTX 3070’s launch.
-We wouldn’t be surprised, for instance, to see an RTX 3060 make its way to store shelves sometime later this year.
+That’s it for official GPUs, but we’ll keep this page updated as more information arises, which might last even beyond the RTX 3070’s launch.
+For instance, we've recently seen RTX 3060 Ti listings popping up in overseas stores.